 My friend Joe is a soccer coach.
-When he designs his practices, he always begins with Movement Preparation drills as a warm up (see Movement Preparation Supplement).
+When he designs his practices, he always begins with Movement Preparation drills as a warm up.
 These are simple exercises that, when done properly and regularly, wakes up the energy systems, and helps to reduce injuries during practices and games.
 At the same time, they also help athletes to perform better by training some simple movement patterns and increasing balance.4